Michelle Bolsonaro: Political activities

-Early activities

 Bolsonaro worked as an employee of the Chamber of Deputies between 2006 and 2008.
 She began at the parliamentary office of Deputy Vanderlei Assis (PP-SP), whose term was recommended to be annulled by the Parliamentary Commission of Inquiry for the "Escândalo dos sanguessugas" in August 2006 Later, he became secretary of Deputy Marco Aurélio Ubiali (PSB-SP).
 In June 2007, Michelle was nominated for the same position in the leadership of the Progressive Party (PP), remaining until September.